liamitus/easyCanvas/README.md

 ## Options

-You can add the `fullscreen` attribute to your easy canvas to make it fill the parent div (or window if the parent is body).
+You can add the `fullscreen` attribute to your easyCanvas to make it fill the parent div (or window if the parent is body).
 ```html
 <easy-canvas fullscreen></easy-canvas>
 ```

 ## Final Notes
-Canvas is designed to be simple to use and add little overhead to your project.
+EasyCanvas is designed to be simple to use and add little overhead to your project.
 Feel free to contribute if you like the project :)